Impossibility of Depth Reduction in Explainable Clustering: Impossibility of Depth Reduction in the Plane for -means and -median

-We make the following observations about the point-set $X(w,h)$: \begin{enumerate} \item Every set $C_i$ has two points, both with the same weight and there are $2k$ points in total. \item The straight line connecting the two points in the same cluster is either parallel to $x$-axis (if $i$ is odd) or $y$-axis (if $i$ is even). \item For any $r<i$ when $i,r$ are odd, we have $(p_i^1)_x < (p_r^1)_x$ and $(p_i^2)_x > (p_r^2)_x$.
+We make the following observations about the point-set $X(w,d)$: \begin{enumerate} \item Every set $C_i$ has two points, both with the same weight and there are $2k$ points in total.
+Also note that for odd $i$, the $y$ coordinate are the same for the two points $p_i^1$ and $p_i^2$, and for even $i$, the $x$ coordinate are the same. \item The straight line connecting the two points in the same cluster is either parallel to $x$-axis (if $i$ is odd) or $y$-axis (if $i$ is even). \item For any $r<i$ when $i,r$ are odd, we have $(p_i^1)_x < (p_r^1)_x$ and $(p_i^2)_x > (p_r^2)_x$.
 Similarly, when $r < i$ and $i,r$ are even, $(p_i^1)_y <(p_r^1)_y$ and $(p_i^2)_y > (p_r^2)_y$.
-Therefore, the set $C_i$ `blocks' any possible cut within the interval of the two points on the $x$ axis if $i$ is even or the $y$ axis if odd.
+Therefore, the set $C_i$ `blocks' any possible cut within the interval of the two points on the $y$ axis if $i$ is even or the $x$ axis if odd.
 This forbids any partition that gives a low-depth decision tree to classify the point-set into exactly $C_1, C_2, \dots, C_k$, which is the key property to complete the proof. \end{enumerate}

 Remarkably, our construction imposes an exponentially increasing interval between the latest added cluster $C_i$ and previous clusters.
 However, this does not result in a numerically egregious point set.
-As shown in \Cref{lem:size}, together with the specification of parameters $w, h$, $X(w,h)$ can be represented using polynomial space.
+As shown in \Cref{lem:size}, together with the specification of parameters $w, d$, $X(w,d)$ can be represented using polynomial space.

-We give the complete proof of \Cref{thm:2d-impossible} in the next section.
+We give the complete proof of \Cref{thm:2d-impossible} in the next subsection.